flutter/samples/navigation_and_routing/README.md

 );
 ```

-This Navigator is configured to display either the sign-in screen or the
+This `Navigator` is configured to display either the sign-in screen or the
-BookstoreScaffold.
+`BookstoreScaffold`.
 An additional screen is stacked on top of the
 `BookstoreScaffold` if a book or author is currently selected:

 ```dart